AkashGutha/AkashGutha.github.io/_posts/2014-12-11-My-Journey-Through-Electronics.md

 # The Journey

+__TL;DR__

+Robotics  :arrow_right:  Programming microcontrollers  :arrow_right:  Using Sensors  :arrow_right:  Human Interface Devices  :arrow_right:  Unity and Electronics  :arrow_right:  Neural Electronics

+__Simple Robot__

 The very first robot that i built was a simple four wheeled robots that had no __intelligent__ electronic design involved.
-I learnt building it from a robotics workshop conducted by my seniors at my university.
-The robot had a remote control and a long strand of wires hanging to connect it to the robot.
-We used a `Lithium-Ion battery 12V 20AH` enough to keep our robot running for an hour.
+I learnt building it from a robotics workshop conducted by my seniors at the university.
+The robot had a  controller board and a long strand of wires hanging to connect it to the robot.
+We used a `Lithium-Ion battery 12V 20AH` enough to keep our robot running for about an hour.

-__Simple Robot__

 After building this I and my team took it to a few events to participate.
 It did perform well :smile: but never won because, we never built it to win competitions. we were satisfied by the output.

 __Line Folowing Robots__

 After playing around with the same robot for another month.
 I came across `Line following robots (LFRs)`.
-They were instantly interesting to me becuase were everything i dreamt of doing as a kid `to build something cool using both hardware and software`.
+They were instantly interesting to me becuase they were everything i dreamt of doing as a kid `to build something cool using both hardware and software`.
 I was still in the first year and wasn't much aware of electronics in practice and this was a great experience.

 __Hover Craft__